OfficeDev/office-js-docs-pr/docs/develop/development-kit-overview.md

 # Create Office Add-in projects using Office Add-ins Development Kit for Visual Studio Code (preview)

-The Office Add-ins Development Kit helps developers set up their environment, create Office Add-ins, and debug their code with a streamlined developer experience.
+The Office Add-ins Development Kit helps set up your environment, create Office Add-ins, and debug your code in a streamlined experience.

 [!INCLUDE [Information about the preview status of the dev kit.](../includes/dev-kit-preview-note.md)]